aloima/shivers/README.md

 Shivers is a Discord bot made for hobby.

 ## Building
-OpenSSL and vips libraries must be installed in your system.
+OpenSSL library must be installed in your system.

 ```sh
 make